Our communication to JUUL retailers about the Multistate Settlement | Read here

-The FDA also conducts approximately 12,000 compliance checks per month using underage youth to attempt to purchase tobacco or vapor products.
-The FDA also has their own penalties for failing a compliance check.
-After an FDA violation, the FDA applies penalties based on a store’s inspection record.
-These penalties may include:
+The FDA has their own penalties for failing a compliance check.
+After a violation, the FDA applies penalties based on a store’s inspection record.
+These may include:

 To learn more about the FDA violation process, see FDA’s chart here.